ccris02/DOT_KSM_Logs/README.md

 ```
 Stopped Polkadot Node.
 ```
-## Polkadot service has been started
+## Polkadot service has been started, this could be because you restarted the server, service or node crashed and was automaticay started using servicemd.
 ```
 Started Polkadot Node.
 ```